disco252/pwnagotchi-plugins/README.md

 pcapmerger.py

 This is a plugin that will automatically merge captured WiFi handshakes, pcap files by both SSID and BSSID, ensuring only valid handshakes from the same network are combined.
 The output is /handshakes/merged, so ensure /merged/ is a created directory.
-Ensure there is internet over bluetooth tethering.

 Instructions:<br>
 sudo apt-get update<br>